anaselhajjaji/Xamarin.MutualAuthent/README.md

 ```
 openssl pkcs12 -export -inkey priv_and_pub.key  -in CA.crt -name Server -out Server.pfx
 ```
-Note that in case hostname parameter in certificate information is important and take part in validation process:
+Note that the hostname parameter in certificate information is important and take part in validation process:
 ![alt text](Screenshots/specify_hostname.png)
 ## Trust the certificate in Android
 1. Go to Settings then 'Lock screen and security'